gspia/half-baked/hb5-fileinput-reflex/README.md

 [hb2](https://github.com/gspia/half-baked/tree/master/hb2-fileinputs)

 That is, how use file open -dialog and select several files.
-After that we output each file name.
+After that we output each file name, its size and contents.

 ## Compilation